caddyserver/website/src/docs/markdown/profiling.md

 - `top`: Show what used the most CPU.
 You can append a number like `top 20` to see more.
 - `web`: Open the call graph in your web browser.
 This is a great way to visually see CPU usage.
 - `svg`: Generate an SVG image of the call graph.
 It's the same as `web` except it doesn't open your web browser and the SVG is saved locally.
-- `tree`: More of a tabular view of the call stack.
+- `tree`: A tabular view of the call stack.

-If we run `top`, we see output like:
+The `top` command is usually the first go-to.
+We see output like:

 ```
 Showing nodes accounting for 120ms, 85.71% of 140ms total